NVIDIA/cutlass/examples/python/CuTeDSL/distributed/README.md

 # CuTeDSL Distributed Examples

 This directory contains distributed examples using CuTeDSL with NVSHMEM for multi-GPU communication.
-Currently, we only use NVSHMEM host functions for memory allocation and management.
+Currently, we do not support to use NVSHMEM for any device side copy/put/get impl, only use the host side setup and allocations.

 ## NVSHMEM Dependency